Professor Christopher Carman

 Christopher J. Carman (Ph.D., 2000, University of Houston) is the Stevenson Professor of Citizenship at the University of Glasgow.
 He has previously taught at the Universities of Strathclyde and Pittsburgh.
 He research focuses on political representation and its alternatives (e.g., public petitions systems), elections and electoral processes, public opinion and pulic (environmental) policy.
 He has published numerous articles in peer-reviewed journals as well as co-authored several books examining politics, elections and representation in the United States, Scotland and the wider United Kingdom.

-At the University of Glasgow Professor Carman has served as the Head of Subject (Politics), the Head of the School of Social and Political Sciences (the largest School in the University, made up of the subject areas of Politics; Sociology; Urban Studies & Public Policy; Economic & Social History; and Central & Eastern European Studies); the Deputy Head of the School and Research Convener of Social and Poltical Sciences and the Glasgow Academic Dean of the Glasgow-Nankai Joint Graduate School.
-He is currently the Head of Politics & International Relations.
+At the University of Glasgow Professor Carman has served as the Head of Subject (Politics & International Relations), the Head of the School of Social and Political Sciences (the largest School in the University, made up of the subject areas of Politics; Sociology; Urban Studies & Public Policy; Economic & Social History; and Central & Eastern European Studies); the Deputy Head of the School and Research Convener of Social and Poltical Sciences and the Glasgow Academic Dean of the Glasgow-Nankai Joint Graduate School.

-Professor Carman has been a Co-Investigator on the Scottish Election Study (SES) since 2011 (when he served as the Proncipal Investigator).
+Professor Carman is a Co-Investigator on the ESRC-funded Scottish Election Study (SES) since 2011 (when he served as the Proncipal Investigator).
 The SES is the primary academic election study on Scottish Parliament Elections.
 More information can be found at:

 I am happy to supervise PhD students examining: